-If you're a dog owner in Texas, or if you're thinking of filing a dog bite injury claim after an incident involving someone else's dog, it helps to understand the state's rules when it comes to a dog owner's liability for harm caused by their animal.
+If you're a dog owner in Texas, or if you're thinking of filing a dog-bite injury claim, you'll want to understand the state's rules on liability for harm caused by a canine.
 In this article, we'll explain:

-In certain very serious dog bite cases, the animal's owner could face criminal charges as well as civil liability.
+In certain very serious dog-attack cases, the animal's owner could face criminal charges as well as civil liability.

-According to Texas law a "dangerous dog" is one with a prior history of violent or threatening behavior.
+According to Texas law, a "dangerous dog" is a canine with a history of violent or threatening behavior.
 Specifically, a dog might be designated as dangerous if it either:

 Even if a dog does one of these things, though, it won't be designated as dangerous if: